-A total experience strategy is a business strategy that focuses on streamlining, integrating, and aligning your organization’s overall experience via a holistic approach.
+A total experience strategy is a business strategy that focuses on streamlining, integrating, and aligning your organization’s overall experience approach via a holistic employee and customer support strategy.
 The goal is to create a great — and consistent — information ecosystem that addresses the needs of various users by aligning teams and systems that might otherwise exist in silos.

 Translated: that means employee experience and customer experience are linked.
 Harvard Business Review notes that companies that get high grades on employee satisfaction and experience also do well when it comes to delivering good customer experience metrics.